M. Elise Lauterbur

 Undergraduate Researcher

-I am a sophomore studying Biological Sciences with a minor in History.
+I am a junior studying Biological Sciences with a minor in History.
 I am working on a project involving extracting pathogen DNA from preserved rodent specimens.
 I take part in Philosophy Society and Improv club, as well as running a knitting circle.
 I love learning new things and am always finding new topics to research.
 As a kid I spent my time memorizing scientific names from an encyclopedia of animals, and if you ask me, I haven’t changed much since. |

-Max is a junior studying Wildlife Biology.
-Max is currently collecting data to create a learning dataset for bat identification.
+Max is a senior studying Wildlife Biology.
+Max is currently developing habitat distribution models for Vermont's two flying squirrel species and is a TA for Mammalogy.
 In his free time, Max enjoys being active, exploring the outdoors, and spending time with friends. |